 Sometimes, even if you take all the correct steps when lending money to someone you know, the other person may not live up to their end of the agreement.
-When someone doesn’t pay you back their loan back, this is where the relationship can complicate.
+When someone doesn’t pay their loan back, this is where the relationship can complicate.

-Fortunately, signing a loan agreement at beginning of the agreement gives you options at this point.
+Fortunately, signing a loan agreement at the beginning of the agreement gives you options at this point.
 You may choose to forgive the loan and write it off, avoiding confrontation and making peace with the fact you won’t be paid back.

 1. Have an open conversation with the borrower